GoogleCloudPlatform/click-to-deploy/k8s/jenkins/README.md

 ## Quick install with Google Cloud Marketplace

+Get up and running with a few clicks!
 Install this Jenkins app to a Google Kubernetes Engine cluster using Google Cloud Marketplace.
+Follow the
-Follow the [on-screen instructions](https://console.cloud.google.com/launcher/details/google/jenkins2).
+[on-screen instructions](https://console.cloud.google.com/launcher/details/google/jenkins2).

 ## Command line instructions